Late Devonian mass extinction: Global cooling

 A positive δ^{18}O excursion is observed across the Frasnian-Famennian boundary in brachiopods from North America, Germany, Spain, Morocco, Siberia, and China; conodont apatite δ^{18}O excursions also occurred at this time.
 A similar positive δ^{18}O excursion in phosphates is known from the boundary, corresponding to a removal of atmospheric carbon dioxide and a global cooling event.
 This oxygen isotope excursion is known from time-equivalent strata in South China and in the western Palaeotethys, suggesting it was a globally synchronous climatic change.
-The concomitance of the drop in global temperatures and the swift decline of metazoan reefs indicates the blameworthiness of global cooling in precipitating the extinction event.
+Alignment between the drop in global temperatures and the swift decline of metazoan reefs placed blame on global cooling as a factor in the extinction event.

-The "greening" of the continents during the Silurian-Devonian Terrestrial Revolution that led to them being covered with massive photosynthesizing land plants in the first forests reduced CO_{2} levels in the atmosphere.
+The revolutionary spread of land plants during the Devonian corresponds to a long-term drop in CO_{2} levels in the atmosphere.
 Since is a greenhouse gas, reduced levels might have helped produce a chillier climate, in contrast to the warm climate of the Middle Devonian.
 The biological sequestration of carbon dioxide may have ultimately led to the beginning of the Late Palaeozoic Ice Age during the Famennian, which has been suggested as a cause of the Hangenberg event.

 The weathering of silicate rocks also draws down CO_{2} from the atmosphere, and CO_{2} sequestration by mountain building has been suggested as a cause of the decline in greenhouse gases during the Frasnian-Famennian transition.
 This mountain-building may have also enhanced biological sequestration through an increase in nutrient runoff.
 The combination of silicate weathering and the burial of organic matter to decreased atmospheric CO_{2} concentrations from about 15 to three times present levels.
 Carbon in the form of plant matter would be produced on prodigious scales, and given the right conditions, could be stored and buried, eventually producing vast coal measures (e.g. in China) which locked the carbon out of the atmosphere and into the lithosphere.
 This reduction in atmospheric would have caused global cooling and resulted in at least one period of late Devonian glaciation (and subsequent sea level fall), probably fluctuating in intensity alongside the 40ka Milankovic cycle.
 The continued drawdown of organic carbon eventually pulled the Earth out of its greenhouse state during the Famennian into the icehouse that continued throughout the Carboniferous and Permian.